Hope Solo: Atlanta Beat

-In May 2010, the Saint Louis Athletica folded and Solo signed with WPS expansion team, Atlanta Beat, along with her St. Louis teammates, Tina Ellertson and Eniola Aluko.
+In May 2010, the Saint Louis Athletica folded and Solo signed with WPS expansion team Atlanta Beat, along with her St. Louis teammates Tina Ellertson and Eniola Aluko.
 As her previous jersey number was taken (1), she wore 78 for the Beat.
 Solo's comments on social networking website Twitter led to two separate controversies after she accused Boston Breakers supporters of offensive chanting and racist remarks toward a teammate, then questioned the integrity of match officials and the league itself following the Beat's 1–0 defeat to Washington Freedom.
 The second outburst resulted in a $2,500 fine and one-game suspension.

 Solo played in 22 WPS matches in 2010 for both the Athletica and the Beat and was the league-leader in saves with 104.
 The two-time WPS All-Star also ranked among the top three in shutouts (6), wins (6), and goals against average (1.64).
 After the end of the 2010 season, Solo underwent surgery on her right shoulder on September 22.
-"These next two years are huge for the national team with the World Cup and Olympics on the horizon and I wanted to make sure that I would be giving my team and my country my best on the field," Solo said of the surgery.
-"I've been having some painful issues with the shoulder for a while and for a goalkeeper it's been difficult physically and mentally to play with this kind of an injury, so it was time to get it taken care of."